 Tori Spelling is the worst, you guys.

 I don't even know where to start with this one.
 It's vaguely a dopey Christmas riff on PITCH PERFECT, with rival singing groups, but the major difference is that that movie is great, and this is horrible.
 I didn't want to go into this project (where I watch a bunch of dumb movies) just shitting on everything.
 That was never my intention.
 I never wanted to hate a movie featuring the great Reginald Veljohnson, and I certainly never wanted to make fun of people for having no talent or being weird-looking.
 That's rude.
 But fuck Tori Spelling.
-She is absolutely awful, and her face is fucking creepy.
+She is absolutely awful here.
 This could have been a perfectly harmless larf about dummies doing dumb stuff at Christmas, but Tori Spelling had to show up.
 We're only four movies into this thing, people.
 Four Movies.
-And then this funky-looking, talentless bleach-job has to pop in and ruin my day by being the worst.
 I was really hoping to get to at least Day 6 before I had enormous regrets about this ridiculous project.
 No such luck.

 THE MISTLE-TONES doesn't have a bad premise.
 It's not executed well, but the basic premise is just fine.
 The star is Tia Mowry (who was on a sitcom from my youth called SISTERS!
 SISTERS!
 SISTERS!
 SISTERS!) and she is actually perfectly entertaining.
 She plays someone who likes to sing, and works in an office, and is clearly a talented human who has been trained to be an inoffensive performer since birth.
 Apparently, the most important event in her town is a Christmas concert by the local signing group, the Snow Belles.
 She audition, but is nixed by Tori Spelling, playing an awful rich person who for some reason is really into this local Christmas-signing-thing.
 She is terrible.
 I can't stress this enough.
 She's trying to be funny, but is just so inherently unfunny that she comes across as some sort of robot who just can't quite time her responses to human conversation properly.
 I watched her and wondered why anyone would spend time in the same room as her, much less allow her to be in charge of a beloved holiday institution.
 Maybe they explained that at some point, but I spent most of the time she was speaking covering my ears in horror, the same way British children of the past hid behind couches when Daleks appeared on DOCTOR WHO.